getsentry/sentry/docs/developer/client/index.rst

 * Scrubbing w/ processors
 * Tag support

+Feature based support is required for the following:

+* If cookie data is available, it's not sent by default
+* If POST data is available, it's not sent by default

 Additionally, the following features are highly encouraged:

 * Automated error handling (e.g. default error handlers)
 * Logging integration (to whatever standard solution is available)
 * Non-blocking event submission
+* Basic data sanitization (e.g. filtering out values that look like passwords)

 Client Usage (End-user)
 -----------------------